Quickstart

 Find your way around the sidebar

-If a panel feels empty: It's because the seed data is project-shaped, not module-shaped.
-Tasks have CAPAs that have audit findings.
+If a panel feels empty: The seed data is project-shaped, not module-shaped.
+Tasks link to CAPAs which link to audit findings.
 Vendors have POs.
-Documents reference units.
 Click around — the cross-references appear naturally.

 3